IRL2/nanover-docs/source/concepts/applications.rst

 .. warning::

    Any client can add user-origin keys.
-If used without due care and responsibility a user in VR could get very nauseous.
+If used without due care and responsibility, a VR user could get very nauseous.

 As a summary, the user origin is specified as follows in the shared state: